Luggage Storage in +40 locations around Paris

 Download our free bag storage app:

 For even more comfort you can download our LuggageHero bag storage app where you can easily see all our locations around Paris.
+With our luggage storage app, you are able to store your bags anywhere in our 1000+ locations.

 FAQ for luggage storage in Paris 2020